charlesportwoodii/rpq-server/docs/Signals.md

 ## Reload `HUP`

+> NOTE: This signal is not yet fully implemented.
 When `HUP` is sent to the main process, RPQ perform the following actions:

 - RPQ will stop polling for new jobs.